HewlettPackard/structex/README.md

 const (
 	// EnvVarDefaultEndianness is the name of the environment variable used to
 	// define the default endian format for all structure elements unless otherwise
 	// sepcified.
-Defaults to little-endian
+Options: 'big' or 'little'.
 	EnvVarDefaultEndianness = "X_STRUCTEX_DEFAULT_ENDIANNESS"
 )
 ```